For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 → Stage 2B - Practice Within a Practice

-Stage 3 - Busy Solo Practice, No Front Desk
+Stage 3 - Busy Practice, No Front Desk

-Stage 4 - Busy Solo Practice with Front Desk Staff
+Stage 4 - Busy Practice with Front Desk Staff

 Stage 5 - Multi-Provider Clinic